Import Source: Joomla

 Perry Questions

-MEMBERS ONLYYou are making me thirsty!
+You are making me thirsty!
 I am a huge fan of cider and perry (pear cider), especially when it’s tart, dry-ish and has a sparkling finish.
 Yummy yum yum!
-I applaud you for keeping this ancient and tasty art alive in your neck of the woods.
-You present an interesting scenario above.
-Since I don’t
+I applaud you

 To Malo Or Not To Malo?